Unified Modeling Language (UML)

 1. Textual PlantUML script;

-3. Textual modeling decisions as a pdf or markdown document (see the important remark in the Introduction).
+3. Textual modeling decisions as a text cell (see the important remark in the Introduction).

-Please combine all modeling decisions into one document, with sections for each model.
+Please combine all of the above into one Jupyter Notebook, with sections for each model.

 Each diagram provides a different view of the same system.
 This means that if you include a component or method in one diagram, the other diagrams should support that.